swanss/peptide_design/README.md

 1. `MSTDIR` is the path to Mosaist
 2. `SASADIR` is the path to FreeSASA

 The default location for both is in the parent directory of `peptide_design`.

+NOTE: we've compiled this project with gcc 6.2.0 and clang 11.0.0.
+Other compilers haven't been testested

 * `make all` - builds all programs
 * `make test` - builds only programs in the `tests` directory